nio-dev/niotext-php/README.md

-# niotext-php
+# NioText PHP
-PHP bindings for the NioText Platform API
+PHP wrapper for the NioText API